 Interesting read – Why Do Singers Wear Earpieces?

 When you’re buying speakers or headphones you’ll see “impedance” in one of the listed features.
 That’s the feature you should pay attention to.
 An amplifier damaging speakers is mostly because of low impedance speakers.

 The impedance value tells you how resistant the speakers are to an electric current.
 That’s what impedance is.
 Impedance also determines the quality of the sound.

 When the amplifier delivers a current, impedance is there to control it.
 It allows for the efficient passing of a current.
 If the current is too amplified, impedance resists the strong current and controls it so it can pass without distortion.

-So, if the speakers have low impedance it draws more power for the amplifier.
-Basically, the amplifier is sending a current which the speaker can’t control.
+So, if the speakers have low impedance it draws more power from the amplifier.
+Basically, the amplifier is sending a current that the speaker can’t control.
 Since the speakers are drawing a current which is too strong, they can quickly burn out.

 And that’s how an amplifier can damage speakers.
 The speakers don’t necessarily have to be low impedance.
 You can have speakers with high impedance but the amplifier still may be too strong.
 In that case, your speakers can still be damaged.